 Carl Sagan popularized the slogan “extraordinary claims require extraordinary evidence.”
 Skeptics use this phrase like a cudgel when arguing against historical miracle claims.
 But is this pithy slogan true?
 This is an excerpt from a talk by Dr. Tim McGrew of Western Michigan entitled “How to Think About Miracles.”
 Dr. McGrew shows this famous slogan is too slippery and generally unhelpful.
 It is not a good argument against miracle claims — like the resurrection of Jesus.
-Erik ManningErik is a Reasonable Faith Chapter Director located in Cedar Rapids, Iowa.
-He’s a former freelance baseball writer and the co-owner of a vintage and handmade decor business with his wife, Dawn.
-He is passionate about the intersection … Read more
+Erik ManningErik is the creative force behind the YouTube channel Testify, which is an educational channel built to help inspire people’s confidence in the text of the New Testament and the truth of the Christian faith.

 Some skeptics say that Jesus was nothing but an obscure, itinerant peasant preacher.
 How on earth did he become viewed as Israel’s Messiah and the Son of God?
 After all, why should anyone pay attention to a Messiah who was little more than a vagabond teacher who got himself crucified?
 Enter miracle stories.
 The gospel writers invented them to turn Jesus into more than just preacher of parables.
 So they transformed him into a figure that outdid Moses, Elijah, and Elisha combined in terms of working wondrous deeds.
 To do that, they invented legends of him performing impressive healings and miracles in front of big crowds.
 The problem with this legendary development theory is it … Read more